mbrehin/git-precommit-checks/README.md

 `git-precommit-checks` has to be loaded manually or using any wrapper around git hooks.

+As you can read [below](#recommendations) we highly recommend Husky.

 ## Install

 `npm i --save-dev git-precommit-checks`

 ## How to setup my checking rules?

-Configuration is loaded from _package.json_ so you extend it :
+Configuration is loaded from _package.json_ so you can customize it according to your needs.

+Here is an example :

 ```JSON
 "hooks": {